-- Important If you are using an RS PC with a hard drive, type A:Install A: D: - 11.
+- Important If you are using an RS PC with a hard drive, type A:INSTALL A: D: - 11.
 Press Enter to execute this command.

-This command will install the PowerStation RS PC Shell files and necessary drivers onto drive C (or the drive assigned to the CF card).
+This command will install the PowerStation utilities and necessary drivers onto drive C (or the drive assigned to the CF card).
 You will be asked whether you wish to install the standard CTC AUTOEXEC.BAT and CONFIG.SYS files as part of the installation.
 CTC recommends that you answer Yes.